jrh-dev/jrh-dev.github.io/_posts/2022-09-28-r_basics_vectors.md

 ## Next Steps

-The `WWWusage` is another time-series data-set that is bundled with R, this time recording the numbers of users connected to the Internet through a server every minute.
+`WWWusage` is another time-series data-set that is bundled with R, this time recording the numbers of users connected to the Internet through a server every minute.

 1. What is the length of `WWWusage`?